nordali/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Agroecology
-- Smallholder farming systems
+- Soil nutrient cycling
-- International agriculture development
+- Sustainable farming systems

 # Education to show in About widget
 education: